Polygonal and Figurate Numbers or Numbers as Shapes

 What is the average of the first n Pentagonal Numbers?

-one couple to be eliminated from the rest of the competition.
+one act to be eliminated from the rest of the competition.
+Then the remaining acts compete again in the next round

 Why is the answer to all these a Triangular number?